runicscribe/worldbuilding-docs/dae-machina/culture/individuals/dragons.md

 Very adventurous in her youth.
 Still has a mischevious streak.
 Quite friendly with the humans of Dragonhalls

+Considers Dragonhalls her home, and shares a lair there with her parents

 **Affiliations:**
 Dragonhalls, Ironfire Citadel